ohyaiamhere/Modified-Transient-Peak-Ratio/README.md

 ## How to use the script

-Once you run the script, enter the crest and trough amplitudes as 2nd row,time values as 1st row Also, remember to add the [] brackets aroundthem when pasting For example :
+Once you run the script, enter the crest and trough amplitudes as 2nd row,time values as 1st row.
+Also, remember to add the [] brackets around them when pasting.

+For example :

 ```